 Buzz Osborne is a founding member of “rock” band the Melvins.
 Over the past 30 years, he’s played on more than 50 recordings on various major and minor labels, and performed over 2000 shows.
 In 2012 the Melvins became the first band to release three different records in the same year with three different lineups of the band, and did a spring tour of the U.S., a Canadian tour, and a London show with Slayer to 10,000 people, then played shows in all 50 states, plus DC, in a record-setting 51 days.
-You can follow the Melvins on Twitter here.
+Osborne’s latest album, released under the moniker King Buzzo, is a collaboration with Trevor Dunn of Mr. Bungle called Gift Of Sacrifice.

 Once, the Melvins were playing a festival and the powers that be wanted us to perform right after Iggy and the Stooges.
 I told them I would rather cancel than do something that stupid, and as it turned out, we had a hard enough time going on right before they did, let alone headlining!
 Fuck that.
 Since they’ve reformed I’ve watched them, on more than one occasion, stomp the living shit out of lesser bands who thought it was a good idea to go on after the Stooges.